Microwave Eggs “Fried Egg”

 - Oil spray

 - Lightly oil the inside of a medium microwave safe bowl.
-Crack the egg(s) and place into the bowl.
+Crack the egg(s) into the bowl and season with salt & pepper to taste.

 - For 1 Egg in a Bowl: Microwave on High for 30 seconds.
 Let stand for 1 minute covered before removing plate to check doneness.
 If needed, cover again and continue microwaving in 15-20 second intervals until cooked to your preference.